 - 1. The media center exists to serve the faculty, staff, and students. - 2.
 The media staff is here to support and help you on your adventure in education by providing opportunities in such areas as: reference and research work, listening, viewing, and recreational reading. - 3.
 There are a few guidelines that will help our cooperative adventure. - a.
-The center will be open for student use from 7:45-3:15 (including lunch time). - b.
+The center will be open for student use from 7:30-3:15 (including lunch time). - b.
 Books may be checked out for two weeks, except for reference books. - c.
 Reference books, materials, and magazines may be checked out overnight.
 They must be turned in before school. - d.
-Students will be assessed a fine of 5 cents per day on overdue materials.
-Weekends do not count.
-Gold slips may be used to pay fines, at the rate of one gold slip equals 5 cents.
-Damage fees will be charged. - e.
 Replacement price will be charged for all lost and excessively damaged books and magazines.
-Any book no longer in print will be \$10.00. - f.
-Teachers will hold report cards of those students who owe fines, until the debt is cleared.
-Students who do not clear fines will not be allowed to participate in activities. - g.
+Any book no longer in print will be \$10.00. - e.
+Students who do not clear cost of the lost books will not be allowed to participate in activities.

+- g.
 Media center behavior - 1.
 When students are with a class, the rules of the teacher apply. - 2.
 Students may not chew gum or have candy or other food items in the media center. - 3.
 Students are to keep their hands and feet to themselves. - 4.
 Students who are disruptive will be asked to leave the center; severe infractions will be sent to the office.